 • Wrightsville Beach’s local noise ordinance states that visitors should refrain from creating any unreasonably loud and / or disturbing sound levels within the town.

-• Visitors should fill any man-made holes before they leave the beach to avoid injury to other beach-goers, or cause a hazard for emergency 4WD vehicles that need to access the sand.
+• Visitors should fill any man-made holes before leaving the beach to avoid injury to other beach-goers, or cause a hazard for emergency 4WD vehicles that need to access the sand.

 • Wrightsville Beach has 13 lifeguard stands within the town from Memorial Day weekend until Labor Day weekend.
 The Ocean Rescue Team staffs the lifeguard stands daily in the summer months from 10 a.m. to 5 p.m.